mdyzma/mdyzma.github.io/_posts/2017-04-23-python-r-scala-julia-in-one-notebook.md

 ## Python interpreter

-In all Linux distributions python is avaliable "out of the box".
-Unfortunatelly in many cases default python is still 2.7 branch.
+In all Linux distributions python is available "out of the box".
+Unfortunately in many cases default python is still 2.7 branch.
 Python 2.7.x is currently considered a legacy code and it's support will drop in 2020 (see: [PEP 373][pep373]).
 There will be no official bug fixes after that date.
 Additionally most of the currently used libraries are able to run on python 3.
 Unless you have some obscure dependency, there is no excuse not to use python 3.
 Python 2 is included here just for the sake of keeping backward compatibility with some old scripts,  and to demonstrate how to manage different python versions.

 > There is no excuse not to use Python 3 anymore.
 Grab it!
 Use it!